libsdl-org/SDL/docs/README-migration.md

 ## SDL_hints.h

-SDL_AddHintCallback() now returns a standard int result instead of void, returning 0 if the function succeeds or a negative error code if there was an error.

 Calling SDL_GetHint() with the name of the hint being changed from within a hint callback will now return the new value rather than the old value.
 The old value is still passed as a parameter to the hint callback.

-SDL_SetHint, SDL_SetHintWithPriority, and SDL_ResetHint now return int (-1 on error, 0 on success) instead of SDL_bool (SDL_FALSE on error, SDL_TRUE on success).

 The environment variables SDL_VIDEODRIVER and SDL_AUDIODRIVER have been renamed to SDL_VIDEO_DRIVER and SDL_AUDIO_DRIVER.